farooqqureshii/farooqqureshii.github.io/src/content/writing/build.md

 But the word building get's thrown a lot without really being explained.
 So what exactly are you supposed to build?
 Here is my best crack at it.

-The first thing I'd point out is that, for all intensive purposes, it doesn't really matter what you build.
+The first thing I'd point out is that, for all intents and purposes, it doesn't really matter what you build.
 An unfortunate, but real, reality of hackathons - is that most people do not end up submitting a project.
 This is not the fault of the person.
 The time crunch of a hackathon, the no sleep, and the overall challenges that come with building something in that timeframe make coming up with a final product a tall ask.
 That is why, if you are able to submit something at the end of the 36 hours or so, that's the real win that weekend.

 However, if you're looking for some more clarity on what to create, I find great hackathon projects generally fall into one of two buckets.
 The first are projects that are extremely technically proficient.
 The second are projects that solve a real problem people have.
 Let's start by noticing the obvious, which is that if you're able to create something that is in both these buckets you are almost guaranteed some type of recognition.
 This doesn't translate well to the real world.
-When you are selling a product, it oftentimes does not matter how technically great it is. [^2]
+When you are selling a product, it oftentimes does not matter how technically great it is. <a href="#fn2" id="fnref2">[2]</a>

 Many people find themselves in the first camp.
 I'm not quite sure why this is, but I have a couple of possible explanations.
 The first is that CS/SWE education places a unknowingly terrible pressure on the technicalities of software.
 This is important to a certain extent, but relevant to a hackathon - many people find themselves so caught up in what technologies, frameworks, packages to use that by the time the stack is created, you have less time to actually build anything.
 The second, is that there is this idea that the judges are likely to be more impressed if your project is really technically impressive.
 It's hard to say whether this is true in a general sense.
 One thing that cannot be ignored, though, is that no matter how experienced the judges are, they are still human.
 Everyone likes seeing a well designed app, something that really brings out joy, something that has a nice demo to it.
 In other words: great technical chops can't excuse a bad product, a great product can (sometimes) excuse bad technical chops.

 So does this mean you shouldn't try to make your project technically great?
 Of course not.
 There is obviously a place for choosing the right tools for the job.
 But only to the extent that you can explain your choices.
 That's what is really important.
 If you can say with succinct clarity why you chose to do something the way you did, that tends to be good enough most of the time.
 Judges like to see the link between what you wanted to accomplish, and how you decided what to use to do that.

 Less people find themselves in the second camp, projects that solve a real problem people have.
 This is a very hard thing to do.
 For starters, it's hard to really think about problems that people have.
 It's better if the problem you are solving is a problem that you yourself have, since that abstracts the thinking part away quite a bit (you are your own user).
-Thinking about a problem that other people might have is hard if you don't talk to a lot of people about their problems (and in this context, you don't really have all the time in the world) Either way, it's not exactly easy to think of a problem to solve with the clock ticking behind you.
+Thinking about a problem that other people might have is hard if you don't talk to a lot of people about their problems (and in this context, you don't really have all the time in the world).
+Also, it's not exactly easy to think of a problem to solve with the clock ticking behind you.
 That's why some people come into hackathons with a project idea in mind, and tailor it to fit a company track or challenge.

 It's important to remember that in most instances the problem you are solving is more important than your solution to it.
 If you can find a problem that doesn't have a solution to it - then no matter how lame your solution is, someone is likely to see value in it since it's better than nothing.
 As well, if you find a problem where the existing solution is not so great, any marginal improvement is likely to incite a reaction positive enough you would get some great results out of it.
 The marginal improvement doesn't really have to be all that impressive either.
 I recently saw a great product on Twitter which is effectively a WYSIWYG markdown editor packaged in a nice UI with live-sharing features.
 Not really a technical leap by any means, but the UX was just so great, along solving an actual problem people had - that it got a ton of recognition.